-I start sculling water as soon as I have had my tea & I keep doing that throughout the day.
-If I’m feeling dry, I know the hydration process is going to take an hour or so (or sometimes longer!) & I can’t afford to get dehydrated as a singer!
+I start sculling water as soon as I have had my tea and I keep doing that throughout the day.
+If I’m feeling dry, I know the hydration process is going to take an hour or so (or sometimes longer!) and I can’t afford to get dehydrated as a singer!

 Lastly, this new little through the day trick I found while struggling with a dry mouth/throat while I was battling a head cold recently.
 I knew I was hydrated but felt orally dry, so I read an article outlining some things that top vocal coach in the U.S. Cari Cole suggests to her clients if they are unwell.

-I learned that Glycerine could be useful in moisturising your mouth & throat by ‘coating’ it essentially.
+I learned that Glycerine could be useful in moisturising your mouth and throat by ‘coating’ it essentially.

 I found some fantastic glycerine sugar free pastilles made by Grethers.
 Being sugar-free/artificial sweetener-free I avoid these, however, you could these if you have a dry mouth to help things along!

 So all up, usually before 9 am I try to spend about 55-60 mins on my daily vocal care, although some months are better than others!
 It does seem a bit much at a glance, but I am a professional singer, I only make money from singing so if I am not well enough or vocally compromised and can’t sing, that means no moola!
 Hopefully, that puts it into perspective!

 What do you think of my routine?
 Could you or do you spend a similar amount of time on your care regime?

 I’d love you to share your vocal care rituals or routines & I know there are heaps of other vocal remedies, herbs and teas out there so let me know about it!